Color: University Red/Black/Bright Crimson/White

 In a nutshell, the new Lunartempo 2 is pretty much what the earlier model was.
 Near-identical ride quality save the firmer insole, and sleeve equipped upper which fits and feels familiar, but smoother.

-And oh, the MSRP has dropped by $10, and these days the shoe is going for even less on Nike’s own website.
+The MSRP has dropped by $10, and these days the shoe is going for even less on Nike’s website.
 Win win, we say.

 (Disclaimer: For this review, Solereview bought the shoe at full US retail price.)